The everywhere-nowhere future ∙

 Customer support: “Moooom!”

-2020 saw the rise of the COVID-19 pandemic.
-In the beginning, no one knew exactly what was happening or how to respond.
-However, major life changes were required.
-In addition to commonly used terms such as quarantine and home offices, new terms and ideas were added to the jargon of the world’s languages: social distancing, shelter in place, work from home.
+The year 2020 marked the emergence of the COVID-19 pandemic.
+Initially, people needed to learn precisely what was happening or how to respond.
+Nevertheless, this required significant changes in people’s lives.
+In addition to commonly used terms such as quarantine and home offices, new terminology and concepts became part of the global lexicon, including social distancing, shelter in place, and work from home.

 Many business owners and employees are forced to move their workspace to their homes.
-Classroom education shifted to online classes powered by Zoom, Microsoft teams, Skype, and the like.
+Classroom education shifted to online classes powered by Zoom, Microsoft Teams, Skype, etc.

-Almost overnight, that which was considered somewhat of an extremely futuristic dream suddenly became a reality.
-The world would never again be the same and a new epithet entered the mainstream: the everywhere-nowhere future.
+Almost overnight, what was considered an incredibly futuristic dream suddenly became a reality.
+The world would never again be the same, and a new epithet entered the mainstream: the everywhere-nowhere future.

 Throughout human civilization, people lived where they labored.
 In 2020, more than 90 percent of Americans drove to work, and their average commute was about 27 minutes.
 Urban economics is based upon this connection.
 Remote work weakens and ultimately severs it.
 Spatial proximity is replaced by cloud-based connectivity.

-An important outcome of the pandemic was not that we learned how to use Zoom, but rather we were forced to learn how to use Zoom.
+An essential outcome of the pandemic was not that we learned how to use Zoom, but instead, we were forced to learn how to use Zoom.
 “Telecommunications doesn’t have to be the perfect substitute for in-person meetings, as long as it’s mostly good enough.
 For the most part, remote work just works” (Derek Thompson).

 Silicon Valley is forever altered.
 Rather than referring to a specific place or geographical location, Silicon Valley is now dispersed across many localities.
 The metro hub could become obsolete as companies embrace the reality of a permanently distributed workforce.
 Could the next Silicon Valley be everywhere and nowhere?

-After 2020 the city in the cloud will become a more accessible version of the city on the Earth.
+After 2020 the city in the cloud will become a more accessible version of the city on Earth.
 It will be driven by agglomeration, specialization, and convenience.
-The future of the workplace is everywhere-nowhere
+The future of the workplace is everywhere-nowhere.

 REFLECT & PRAY